6 Expert-approved tips for continuous performance management

 You can also use the following tips to implement continuous performance management in a risk-averse manner:

 - Start slow.
 Speak to other decision-makers and key stakeholders holders involved.
-Compile the research (external and internal data) needed to make the case for influencing existing processes
+Compile the research (external and internal data) needed to make the case for influencing existing processes and employee performance management software

 - Gather internal research and feedback from within your organization.
 Ask the question: what are the simplest changes you can test for the best possible ROI on performance?
 (Hint: The typical answer is frequent check-ins and the use of goals)